tiessesseloemba/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 # Problem
 1. Theoretical Foundation

 To analyze the projectile motion, we begin with the fundamental equations of motion in a uniform gravitational field.
-The goal is to derive the horizontal range R as a function of the launch angle \theta for a projectile.
+The goal is to derive the horizontal range R as a function of the launch angle $\theta$ for a projectile.

 1.1 Equations of Motion

-A projectile is launched with an initial velocity $v_0$ at an angle \theta from the horizontal.
+A projectile is launched with an initial velocity $v_0$ at an angle $\theta$ from the horizontal.
 The motion can be broken down into horizontal (x) and vertical (y) components:

-	•	Horizontal motion (constant velocity in the absence of air resistance):
+	$•	Horizontal motion (constant velocity in the absence of air resistance):$
 $x(t) = v_0 \cos(\theta) t$